 Most of us don't look forward to appearing for jury duty, but skipping out on it can lead to some serious consequences.
-However, depending on which court has summoned you, you can still try to be excused because of a hardship.
+However, regardless of which court has summoned you, you can always ask to be excused.

-Many potential jurors will have a legitimate enough reason for not serving on a jury that they'll be excused from jury duty entirely, but if you think you have a good reason, it might be worth a shot.
+Not many potential jurors will have a legitimate enough reason for not serving on a jury that they'll be excused from jury duty entirely, but if you think you have a good reason, it might be worth a shot.
 If you want to attempt to claim a hardship for jury duty, here are some general steps you might be able to take:

-- Check your jury summons.
+Check your jury summons.
 You should also take a close look at your jury summons.
 The summons you receive in the mail will usually give you instructions on how to defer or claim a hardship.
 This may require filling out a form and mailing it in, or going to the courthouse in person to make that request.
 Don't delay, as there are likely deadlines to do so via mail or electronically.

 Lastly, don't forget -- if hardship claims are not accepted where you are, there's always the possibility of being weeded out of the jury during voir dire.